 A COVID-19 Risk Assessment Template

-FIEC has commissioned a template Risk Assessment which churches can use to help them to decide on how to safely start meeting again.
-This is designed to cover all activities of the local church, not just Sunday gatherings.
+FIEC has commissioned a template Risk Assessment for churches to use to help them to decide on how to safely meet in person - designed to cover all activities of the local church, not just Sunday gatherings.

-Guidance has been issued by the Government to help churches with this process, ranging from “advice” to “strong advice”.
+Guidance has been issued by the Government to help churches with the process of producing a risk assessment.
 Only one thing is mandatory, and that is a Risk Assessment.
-It is vital, therefore, that each FIEC church assesses risk and monitors their findings, taking into account all the Government guidance as we start to gather again for public worship.
+It is vital, therefore, that each FIEC church assesses risk and monitors their findings, taking into account all the Government guidance as we gather for public worship.

-This is why FIEC has commissioned a template Risk Assessment which churches can use to help them to decide on how to safely start meeting again - covering all activities of the local church, not just Sunday gatherings.
+This is why FIEC commissioned a template Risk Assessment which churches can use to help them to decide on how to safely meet - covering all activities of the local church, not just Sunday gatherings.

-We are indebted to Manny Kemp from Eden Baptist Church in Cambridge who has put this together for us.
+We are indebted to Manny Kemp from Eden Baptist Church in Cambridge who put this together for us and made the updates.
 It includes a full set of guidance notes, a worked example and sample lists of church activities and meetings that should be covered by a robust Risk Assessment.

 - Government guidance for church buildings in England;